JL337/Elasticsearch-Cookbook/README.md

 # Elasticsearch-Cookbook

-This documentation describes how to generate cookbook `chef generate cookbook elasticsearch`
+This documentation describes how to generate a cookbook for Elasticsearch.

+ `chef generate cookbook elasticsearch`

 ## Useage